WakeTechBrandon/tech-portfolio/website/blog/2022-12-5-Overwatch-2-Gameplay-Hero-Doomfist-Philosophy.md

 ### Introduction

 Doomfist resided amongst the Damage roster alongside other characters such as Hanzo, Widowmaker, and the newly released hero: Sojourn.
 The trifecta of

--Tank,
+- Tank,
--Damage, and
+- Damage, and
--Support
+- Support

 that constantly persevere through video games has been long established since before the beginning of Overwatch 1 and were extended at it\'s conception.
-Each of these roles have prestablished abilities and playstyles that correspond to their parented job titles:
+Each of these roles have preestablished abilities and playstyles that correspond to their parented job titles:

--Tanking Damage,
+- Tanking Damage,
--Dealing Damage, and
+- Dealing Damage, and
--Supporting Teammates.
+- Supporting Teammates.

 With the format change from 6v6 to 5v5, the Tank role was given compensation-- for their now missing partner-- resulting in a single "Super Tank."

 ## DPS Doomfist